philliphenslee/unifi-ec2-cloudformation/README.md

-Configure the new Unifi Controller...
+Configure the new Unifi Controller, and modify the security group as needed.

 ![UnifiSetup](http://ph2.us/github/unifi-ec2-cloudformation/aws-unifi-setup.png)